Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

   - Teach key facts and ideas to support weekly activities
   - Introduce the technical challenge due next week at this time
   - Conduct the Q&A session for the current laboratory and practical assignments
+  - Observe student demonstrations for the current laboratory and practical assignments

 #### Team A